An underactive thyroid can often be treated by taking daily hormone tablets. These replace the hormones your thyroid is not making.

 Speak to your GP if you have any concerns.

 Blood tests might suggest you have an underactive thyroid.
-But you might not have any symptoms or they're very mild.
+But you might not have any symptoms, or very mild symptoms.
 If this is the case, you may not need any treatment.

 In these cases, your GP will usually check your hormone levels every few months.
 They'll prescribe levothyroxine if you develop symptoms.